 ⦁ July 15th – Deadline to complete application for admission consideration.
 (Please note that the application portal may be closed for maintenance April-June.)

 ⦁ September 15th - Early Priority Deadline.
 (Applications completed by this date will receive a response by October 15th .)

 ⦁ November 1st – Deadline to complete application for admission consideration.

-Application materials must be submitted by 5 p.m. on the deadline date in order to be considered.
+All application materials must be submitted by 5 p.m. on the deadline date in order to be considered.
 After the Early Priority Deadline, applications are considered on a space-available basis.

 Coursework in the Elementary Education program is designed to provide a coherent learning experience that culminates in a successful student teaching semester.
 The program is a four-semester sequence that candidates may start in either fall or spring semester.
-Two courses are prerequisite courses that may be taken prior to admission to the program or in the first two semesters.

 Three education courses, EDUC 3013, EDUC 4411, and EDUC 4311 are required for the program but may be taken prior to admission.
 Although not required, candidates interested in the Elementary teaching license are encouraged to take EDUC 3013 during the first semester and EDUC 4411 during the second semester of the program.